-There are more than a thousand wine festivals taking place every year in Germany’s wine growing regions, from the largest wine event in the world to local festivals in charming villages along the rivers Rhine, Mosel, Elbe, and Main.
+Check out the best wine festivals in Germany from the largest wine event in the world to local festivals in charming villages along the rivers Rhine, Mosel, Elbe, and Main.

-Every August and September, over a million wine aficionados pour into the city of Stuttgart to celebrate the "Stuttgart Wine Village", one of the largest and most charming wine festivals in Germany.
-At 120 traditionally decorated alcoves, you can try over 250 regional wines, including Trollinger, Riesling, Kerner, and Müller-Thurgau, complementing Swabian delicacies such as Spaetzle and Maultaschen.
+Every August and September, over a million wine aficionados pour into the city of Stuttgart to celebrate the "Stuttgart Wine Village".
+This is one of the largest and most charming wine festivals in all of Germany.

-All along the river Mosel, you’ll find local wine festivals from April to October; one of the best ones takes place in September in the village of Bernkastel Kues.
-Highlights of the wine festival include fireworks displays with the Landshut Castle as a backdrop, the crowning of the local Weinkoenigin (Wine Queen), and the traditional parade of vintners through the village.
+One of the best takes place in September in the village of Bernkastel Kues.
+Highlights of the wine festival include fireworks displays with the Landshut Castle as a backdrop, the crowning of the local weinkoenigin (Wine Queen), and the traditional parade of vintners through the village.